Frequently asked questions

 What about the heritage of the St Pancras area?

-All of the buildings that define the area have distinct architectural characteristics from the 19th, 20th and 21st centuries, which creates a rich and diverse character.
+All of the buildings that define the area have distinct architectural characteristics from the 19th, 20th and 21st centuries, this creates a rich and diverse character.
 These include the King’s Cross Station (19th C), Camden Town Hall and the British Library (20th C) and St Pancras Station (21st C).

 Transport and Accessibility